shinovon/mpgram-client/README.md

 ### Platform-specific versions

+- Nokia: Full version with usage of Nokia OEM APIs.
-- If you want to hide virtual keyboard on Samsung or LG touchscreen phones, use Samsung version.
+- Samsung: Use this if you want to hide virtual keyboard on Samsung or LG touchscreen phones.
-- If installation fails with verification error, use BlackBerry version.
+- Generic: Use this if installation fails with verification error (e. g BlackBerry, or Sony Ericsson).
-- If your device does not support CLDC 1.1 or JSR-75, use Lite version.
+- Lite: Use this if your device does not support CLDC 1.1 or JSR-75.

 ### Lite version limitations